ljacobsson/lambda-debug/README.md

-# lambda-debug: Debug AWS Lambda Functions Locally
+# lambda-debug

 Lambda-Debug is a tool that enables you to invoke AWS Lambda functions in the cloud from any event source and intercept the requests with breakpoints locally.
-It is currently designed to work with AWS SAM and CloudFormation.
+There's currently similar functionality in [SST](https://sst.dev/) which this is inspired by, but is designed to work with AWS SAM and CloudFormation.

 ![Demo](https://raw.githubusercontent.com/ljacobsson/lambda-debug/main/images/demo.gif)